2000 Red Fort attack: Casualties

-Assailants
+Arrest of Lashkar-e-Taiba Operative

-The attack on Red Fort was orchestrated by the Lashkar-e-Taiba.
+The attack was orchestrated by the Lashkar-e-Taiba.
 The Indian courts convicted six others in October 2005, with sentences of variety of lengths.
 In September 2007, due to the lack of evidence, the six other assailants were released.
 The Pakistan-based militant group, Lashkar-e-Taiba, took responsibility of the attacks.
 The attacks strained already tense relations between India and Pakistan.

 Lashkar-e-Taiba terrorist Bilal Ahmed Kawa who planned and executed the terror attack was arrested in a joint operation by the Special Cell of the Delhi Police and the Gujarat ATS from the Delhi Airport on 10 January 2018.
 It took 17 years to arrest him.
 The 37-year-old was remanded to a Police Special Cell in Delhi for further probing.
 He was arrested on the basis of a tip-off received by Gujarat ATS regarding his movement from Srinagar to Delhi.